Evavic44/Learn-JavaScript/README.md

 It's also good to know that JavaScript has a feature called dynamic typing which means when you create a new variable, you don't need to define the data type of the value of that variable.
 This is a feature unique to JavaScript as other languages will require you to determine the data type.

-This distinction between data and the variable is pretty important because in JavaScript, it's the value that has the type, not the variable.
+This distinction between data type and the variable is pretty important because in JavaScript, it's the value that has the type, not the variable.

 Another important thing to note about dynamic types is that variables can be assigned a new value with a different data type without any problems.
 **For Example**